-• Develop a survey (based on a NMDP/Be The Match survey) of needs and expectations, to be distributed to patient groups.

-- Continue to expand the committee's global network of patient groups and seek relevant partnerships. - Organise Patient Days at national or international HCT conferences. - Application for patients on their mobile device.
+- Develop a survey (based on a NMDP/Be The Match survey) of needs and expectations to be distributed to patient groups. - Continue to expand the committee's global network of patient's groups and seek relevant partnerships. - Organize Patient Days at national or international HCT conferences. - Work on an application for patients on their mobile device.